activeprospect/testlead/README.md

 The final parameter supported is a list of LeadConduit-standard fields.
 If not specified, the test lead will be made up of `email`, `first_name`, and `last_name`.

 The first parameter listed (or `email` if none are given) is used in the log output.

+## Testfeedback Usage

+Usage is `testfeedback -a api_key -i recipient_id [ -v ] [ -s ] [ -t type ] [ -r reason ]`

+`$ lib/testfeedback.js -a 123458c380987654321b9f696de00000 -i 5d5aaadf6c445f078efaf138 -t conversion -r "Closed won"`

+> `conversion of lead 5e441d293e8c493d5e30b946, with reason: 'Closed won': success`

+### -a - set API key

+This is the ActiveProspect API key for the account in which you're providing feedback, needed to query events from the API.

+### -i - ID of recipient

+This is the BSON ID of the recipient step which you're providing feedback for.
+To find this, you have to dig it out of the flow JSON, as queried from the API (i.e., in the browser dev-tools, an API query of the flow, or the database).

+### -v - verbose

+Output verbose details about the request and results.

+### -t - specify feedback type

+Must be one of `conversion` or `return`; default is `return`.

+### -r - specify feedback reason

+Any string to be used as the conversion or return reason text; defaults to "bad lead, boo" for returns, or "good lead, yay" for conversions.